 - Place large pot with steamer basket filled half way on the stove to boil.

-- Combine aminos/soy sauce, oil, water, and lemon juice into a measuring cup and set aside.
+- Combine aminos/soy sauce, oil, and lemon juice into a measuring cup and set aside.
+Only add ¼ cup water if dough is too dry, which should be rare, depending upon ingredients omitted.

 - In the food processor, add all remaining ingredients.